acrolinx/acrolinx-sidebar-demo-java/README.md

 on a Windows machine.

-All dependencies need will be downloaded and the project will be ready to be run.
+All dependencies needed will be downloaded.